Bharat Our Land Class 9- Summary & NCERT Solutions

 Analytical Thinking

-- Analyse how the structure of the poem (repetition and progression from nature to spirituality) reinforces its message.
+Q.1.
+Analyse how the structure of the poem, its repetition and progression from nature to spirituality, reinforces its message.

-Answer: The structure of the poem plays a key role in strengthening its message of national pride.
-The poet uses repetition, especially the refrain “she’s peerless, let’s praise her!”, to emphasise India’s uniqueness and to create a rhythmic, almost chant-like effect that stays with the reader.
+Ans.
+The structure of the poem plays a key role in strengthening its message of national pride.
+The poet uses repetition, especially the refrain ‘she’s peerless, let’s praise her!’, to emphasise India’s uniqueness and to create a rhythmic, almost chant-like effect that stays with the reader.
 This repeated assertion reinforces the idea that India deserves admiration.

 Evaluation-Based Questions

-2. Do you agree that the poem presents an idealistic rather than realistic view of India?
-Evaluate with reasons from the text and your understanding.
+Q.1.
+Evaluate whether the poem presents an idealistic rather than a realistic view of India, giving reasons from the text.

-Answer: Yes, the poem presents a largely idealistic view of India.
-The poet focuses only on the country’s strengths—its majestic mountains, sacred rivers, rich scriptures, and wise sages—without mentioning any social or practical challenges.
-Expressions like “there’s no equal anywhere on earth” and “she’s peerless” clearly show an exaggerated admiration meant to glorify the nation.
+Ans.
+The poem does present a largely idealistic view of India.
+The poet focuses only on the country’s strengths, its majestic mountains, sacred rivers, rich scriptures, and wise sages, without mentioning any social or practical challenges.
+Expressions like ‘there’s no equal anywhere on earth’ and ‘she’s peerless’ clearly show an exaggerated admiration meant to glorify the nation.

 Application-Based Questions

-3. Imagine you are creating a tourism campaign for India based on this poem.
-Suggest two taglines and explain how they draw from the poem’s imagery.
+Q.1.
+A tourism campaign for India is being designed based on this poem.
+Suggest two taglines and explain how each draws from the poem’s imagery.

-Tagline1: “India: Where Nature and Wisdom Live Together”
+Ans.
+Tagline 1: ‘India: Where Nature and Wisdom Live Together’

-This line is inspired by the poem’s vivid imagery of the Himavant and the Ganga, which represent natural beauty, along with references to the Upanishads and Buddha’s teachings, symbolising spiritual depth.
-It shows India as a place where physical beauty and inner wisdom exist side by side.
+This line is inspired by the poem’s imagery of the Himavant and the Ganga, representing natural beauty, alongside references to the Upanishads and the Buddha’s teachings, symbolising spiritual depth.

 Assertion-Reason Questions